bgroveben/TDDWithPython/README.rst

 The code for this book can be found at http://www.obeythetestinggoat.com/pages/book.html#toc

 I am currently at http://www.obeythetestinggoat.com/book/chapter_12.html
+    A Little Digression on Queryset Ordering and String Representations

 **When a new version of Firefox breaks Selenium:**